Sel-A/HOW-2-SDL3-QUICK-n-EZ-WINDOWS-EDITION-/README.md

 its out of neccesity so take what you want from that

 ## ANYTHING IMPORTANT TO KNOW BEFOREHAND?
 In this guide/tutorial/hold my hand and tell me about this story momma/how-2-ez I'm going for more of an nonprofessional (because informal kinda holds a more negative connotation towards me), forward and yet cautious tutorial here so I do apologize (again) if you don't get what you're looking for here or have any problems.
 There will always be the wiki (https://wiki.libsdl.org/SDL3/FrontPage) and youtube AND reddit AND stackoverflow, so I guess try there?
-Also this is for c/c++.
+Also this is for c++.
 Idk, just felt I needed to say that incase people use other languages for SDL.
 Never seen it before though.

 ## ANYTHING ELSE?
 At the time I'm writing this, SDL3 is still somewhat new so please do have some patience and maybe even try to experiement with SDL2 as it has been significantly more explored by the SDL community and could be a much better pick for you.